symbol/symbol-docs/source/concepts/aggregate-transaction.rst

 **Alias**: LockFundsTransaction

-Announce a hash lock transaction before sending a signed :ref:`aggregate bonded transaction<aggregate-transaction>` to prevent network spamming.
+Announce a hash lock transaction before sending an :ref:`aggregate bonded transaction<aggregate-transaction>` to prevent network spamming.

 Once the related aggregate bonded transaction is confirmed, the locked funds become available in the account that signed the initial hash lock transaction.